WebAssembly/exception-handling/document/core/exec/instructions.rst

 2. Let :math:`[t_1^n] \to [t_2^m]` be the :ref:`function type <syntax-functype>` :math:`\expand_F(\blocktype)`.

-3. Assert: due to :ref:`validation <valid-if>`, there are at least :math:`n` values on the top of the stack.
+3. Assert: due to :ref:`validation <valid-try>`, there are at least :math:`n` values on the top of the stack.

 4. Pop the values :math:`\val^n` from the stack.